-The LowEmission research centre focuses on a variety of technologies to reduce CO2 emissions on the NCS, and has several potential synergies with the Energy HUB programme.
-On the one hand, regarding energy resources, synergies can result in the field of gas turbine cycles that are fired with carbon-free sustainable fuels.
+The LowEmission research centre focuses on a variety of technologies to reduce CO2 emissions on the ergy HUB programme.
+On the one hand, regarding of gas turbine cycles that are fired with carbon-free sustainable fuels.
 On the other hand, multiple collaboration opportunities might arise in the development of cost-efficient offshore power distribution networks and energy management solutions for the offshore field.

 The FME research centre NCCS covers many aspects of carbon capture and storage, and there are thus natural synergies with the Energy HUB project on the energy demand side.
-This research centre embraces the whole CCS value chain, from the $\rm CO_2$ capture process to the ultimate disposal of $\rm CO_2$ in geological formations and reservoir management.
-Synergies between the two initiatives will primarily result in the interplay between point source $\rm CO_2$ capture in thermal power plants and renewable energy systems, but also in the field of CCS deployment on oil and gas platforms.
+This research centre embraces the whole CCS value chain, from the CO2 capture process to the ultimate disposal of CO2 in geological formations and reservoir management.
+Synergies between the two initiatives will primarily result in the interplay between point source CO2 capture in thermal power plants and renewable energy systems, but also in the field of CCS deployment on oil and gas platforms.
 Furthermore, cooperative objectives can be found in hydrogen-fuelled gas turbines for clean and efficient energy conversion on the NCS.